Cayey, Puerto Rico: Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
 The current mayor of Cayey is Rolando Ortíz, of the Popular Democratic Party (PPD).
 He was elected at the 1996 general elections and has remained in office through all intervening elections since.

 The city belongs to the Puerto Rico Senatorial district VI, which is represented by two Senators.
-In 2012, Miguel Pereira Castillo and Angel M. Rodríguez were elected as District Senators.
+In 2024, Rafael Santos Ortiz and Wilmer Reyes Berríos were elected as District Senators.

 Symbols

 The municipio has an official flag and coat of arms.

 Flag

 The flag derives its design and colors from the coat of arms, which is in the center of the flag encircled by a solid black ring.
 The centered coat of arms and has four triangles pointing to it, two white and two red.

 Coat of arms

 The coat of arms has a three tip mountain, a red bull, and a waving blue stripe representing the abundant water in the zone and also in reverence to the primitive matron of the town of Cayey.
 The shield is topped with the silver lamb symbol of San Juan of Puerto Rico, and a red book.